 However, the government has been discussing the possibility of legalizing recreational use in certain tourist hotspots, including Skopje and Ohrid.

-Despite the illegality of cannabis, it is still commonly used and easily accessible in Skopje.
 If you choose to partake, it is important to be aware of the legal risks and to use caution when obtaining and using cannabis.

-It is worth noting that medical marijuana is legal in North Macedonia, and there are legal marijuana producers operating in the country.
-However, this does not extend to recreational use at this time.
+It is worth noting that medical marijuana is legal in Macedonia, and there are legal marijuana producers operating in the country.

-In conclusion, while cannabis remains illegal in Skopje, there are discussions and plans to potentially legalize recreational use in certain areas.
 It is important to stay informed of any updates or changes to the laws and to exercise caution when using cannabis in the meantime.